-A centre of new and vibrant research into a wide range of subfields of linguistic study.
+A centre of vibrant, contemporary research in a wide range of areas of linguistic study.

 At a Glance